redacademy/css-fundamentals/source/index.html.md

 At RED, we ask you to learn CSS _very_ fast.
 It is impossible to get all of the ideas, patterns, and syntax right away.
 This resource is here to help.

+## Prerequisites

+It is strongly recommended that you read the [HTML Fundamentals Wiki](https://redacademy.github.io/html-fundamentals/) before continuing.